CompIsle/Unit-15-Asignment-2/doc/Designs.md

 ## Tooling
-Tools used suring the creation and desgin of this prjoect where:\
+Tools used during the creation and desgin of this prjoect where:\
 Html\
 CSS\
 Github\